List of people granted executive clemency in the second Trump presidency: Trump's second-term use of executive clemency

-Role of the OPA
+Role of the Office of the Pardon Attorney

-Trump frequently bypassed the Office of the Pardon Attorney, firing its leader Liz Oyer and installing political loyalist Ed Martin to its position.
+Trump frequently bypassed the Office of the Pardon Attorney, and on March 7, 2025, fired its leader, Department of Justice career attorney Liz Oyer, and installed political loyalist Ed Martin in the role.
 Ed Martin described the rationale for granting pardons as "No MAGA left behind".
-In April 2025, Oyer testified to the Senate and accused the Justice Department of "ongoing corruption" and that "the leadership of the Department of Justice appears to value political loyalty above the fair and responsible administration of justice".
+In April 2025, Oyer testified to the Senate and accused the Justice Department of "ongoing corruption" and that "the leadership of the Department of Justice appears to value political loyalty above the fair and responsible administration of justice"..
+On February 2, 2026, it was reported that Martin was considering leaving the Justice Department following conflicts with Todd Blanche, the Deputy Attorney General, though he remained in the role.
+Following Blanche's confirmation as Attorney General, Trump announced on August 21, 2026, that Martin was leaving the Justice Department.
+By September of 2026, CBS News reported, the vast majority of successful clemency cases originated outside of the traditional Office of the Pardon Attorney process, but instead came about as a result of personal appeals to the White House.

 Creation of 'Pardon Czar' position

 On February 20, 2025, Trump announced the creation of a new position to recommend executive clemency candidates, and named Alice Marie Johnson to the role.
 Johnson, who had been sentenced to life imprisonment without parole for nonviolent drug offenses, received a sentence commutation and later a full pardon in Trump's first term, after Kim Kardashian intervened on her behalf.